-The parametric identification in ARMA models can be stated as follows: Given a realization of $\{Y_{n} \}_{n\geq 0}$, estimate the values of $\theta$ for which the model (\ref{6.1'}) provides the best approximation to the signal $\{Y_{n} \}_{n\geq 0}$.
-If the identification is based on the prediction error principle, this estimation problem reduces to the minimization of the asymptotic mean-square prediction error
+The parametric identification of ARMA models can be stated as follows: Given a realization of $\{Y_{n} \}_{n\geq 0}$, estimate the values of $\theta$ for which model (\ref{6.1'}) provides the best approximation to signal $\{Y_{n} \}_{n\geq 0}$.
+If the identification is based on the prediction error principle, this estimation problem reduces to the minimization of the mean-square prediction error

-over $\Theta$.
-As the asymptotic value of the second moment of $\varepsilon_{n}^{\theta }$ is rarely available analytically, $f(\cdot )$ is minimized by a stochastic gradient (or stochastic Newton) algorithm.
-Such an algorithm is defined by the following difference equations:
+with respect to $\theta\in\Theta$.
+In online settings, $f(\cdot )$ is usually minimized by stochastic gradient (or stochastic Newton) algorithm.
+Such an algorithm is defined by the following recursion: